-Vally is Senior Lecturer in Languages in Education.
+Vally is Reader in Languages in Education and Head of the MPhil/PhD Programme in Education.
 She completed her BA in English Language and Literature at the University of Athens, Greece and continued with her graduate studies first at Georgetown University, Washington DC (MSc Applied Linguistics, 1996) and then at King's College London (PhD Sociolinguistics, 2003).
 Before joining Goldsmiths, she lectured at other London Universities and at the English Department, University of Bern, Switzerland.

 Vally is a member of the Centre for Language, Culture and Learning.
 She was Visiting Research Fellow at the Centre for Hellenic Studies, King's College London from 2003 until 2015.